nixworks/public/news/2010/08/4/sharers-of-the-radiohead-album-in-rainbows-once-offered-by-the-band-for-nothing-are-sent-cease-and-desist-letters-by-the-riaa-and-ifpi.md

 ### [2010-08-4](/news/2010/08/4/index.md)

-# Sharers of the Radiohead album ''In Rainbows'', once offered by the band for nothing, are sent cease-and-desist letters by the RIAA and IFPI.
+# Sharers of the Radiohead album "In Rainbows", once offered by the band for nothing, are sent cease-and-desist letters by the RIAA and IFPI.